danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 	}
 }
 ```
 The above code snippets is an excerpt of the parts about the color visualization.
-The logic in the `draw()` function is to draw the grey outer frame and load the image in the center by using the function `translate()`.
+The logic in the `draw()` function is to draw the grey outer frame and load the image in the center by using the function `translate()` (see Line 6.)

 The conditional structure `if (getImg){}` (see Line 2) is used to allow sufficient time to load the JSON file and to be able to get the file path.
 Upon the successful loading of an image (with the function `loadImage()` (see Line 3) and the corresponding callback function `img`), both the outer frame and the image are drawn on the canvas.